-I started as a trainer when the doors to IWF Wrestling School opened 11 years ago in December 1999.
+I started as a trainer when the doors to IWF Wrestling Training School | New Jersey opened 11 years ago in December 1999.
 I really wanted to learn as much as possible about the business,

 inside and outside of the ring.
 Even though I was the trainer, I always considered myself a student.
 My

 training I received stunk, as the "schools" that were around then in the late 1990's were a disaster.